Example Trip Itinerary

 - Two restaurants and rooftop bar

 Nestled among pine, orange, and lemon trees on the rocky cliffs overlooking the Adriatic, Lokrum Island, and the beautiful Old Town, lies Villa Dubrovnik: a chic, exclusive, and refined retreat.
-Though walkable, the Villa’s Venetian Vaporetto speedboat offers the most elegant way into town.
 The 56 rooms and suites are finished to a very high standard and are luxuriously refined in their decor, letting the views take precedence.
 Think crisp white linens, polished wood floors, and Bulgari toiletries in glass-walled bathrooms.
 Suites have the added luxury a Jacuzzi and vast terraces with views towards the Old Town.
 An indulgent breakfast is served below the pines on the Restaurant Pjerin’s terrace.
 In the evening, the menu switches to creative Mediterranean fare with the Al Fresco Bar Giardino serving light Mediterranean dishes.
 The rooftop Sky Bar Prosciutto & Wine Bar is another highlight, as is the spa.
 Tailored excursions and sightseeing tours can also be arranged.

 - 17 guestrooms and two suites